Larry Aurie

-Lawrence Henry "Little Dempsey" Aurie (February 8, 1905 – December 11, 1952) was a Canadian professional ice hockey right winger who played 11 seasons in the National Hockey League for the Detroit Cougars, Detroit Falcons and Detroit Red Wings.
+Lawrence Henry "Little Dempsey" Aurie (February 8, 1905 – December 11, 1952) was a Canadian professional ice hockey right winger who played 11 seasons in the National Hockey League for the Detroit Red Wings.

 Playing career

-Aurie was considered by owner James Norris as the heart and soul of the Detroit NHL franchise from 1927 through 1938.
+Aurie began his professional hockey career in 1926 with the London Panthers of the Canadian Professional Hockey League (CPHL).
+The following season, he moved up to the NHL to play with the then-Detroit Cougars.
+He remained with the team, later known as the Falcons and Red Wings, until his retirement in 1938.
 He was known for his remarkable all-around play, goal-scoring achievements and for being instrumental in the Red Wings' winning their first two Stanley Cup championships in 1936 and 1937.
-Aurie began his professional hockey career in 1926 with the London Panthers of the Canadian Professional Hockey League (CPHL).
-The following season, he moved up to the NHL to play with Detroit.

 His dedication to off-season fitness with his short stature (5 foot 6 inches) earned him the nicknames "Little Dempsey" (for his fistic abilities) and "The Little Rag Man" (for his remarkable and entertaining ability to control or "rag" the puck during penalty killing).

 Twice during his career, Aurie led the Wings in assists and in 1933–34, his 35 points topped the club in scoring.
 He was third in NHL scoring with a career-high 46 points in 1934–35 and fourth overall in 1936–37 with 43 points.
 He and Herbie Lewis represented the Red Wings at the first ever NHL All Star Game in 1934.

 Aurie captained the team in the 1932–33 season, led the league in playoff scoring in 1934 with 10 points in nine games and led the league in goal scoring in 1937 with 23 while earning a first-team selection on the post-season NHL All-Star team.

 He was part of the Wings' first big line, playing alongside center Marty Barry and left wing Lewis.
-His selfless play and hustle made him a favorite of owner James Norris.
+His selfless play and hustle made him a favorite of owner James Norris, who called him the heart of the franchise.

 Aurie scored his NHL leading 23rd goal on March 11, 1937, in a 4–2 win over the New York Rangers, but later in the game fractured his leg in a collision with Rangers' defenceman Art Coulter, ending his season.
 Aurie's season leading scoring performance earned him a berth on the NHL first All-Star team.
 Unfortunately, this was Aurie's last strong season.
 The lingering effects of his fractured leg began to affect his play and in 1937–38, he dropped to 10 goals and 19 points and was forced to retire after the season at age 33.
-After the season, team owner James Norris decided to honor Aurie by retiring his jersey No. 6 - the first Detroit player to have this honor bestowed upon him.
+After the season, team owner James Norris decided to honor Aurie by retiring his jersey No. 6 - the first Red Wing so honoured.

 The following season, Aurie was named player-coach of Detroit's AHL farm club, the Pittsburgh Hornets, but returned to the Red Wings for one final game on January 10 – scoring the winning goal against Montreal in a 3–0 shutout at Detroit.
 Aurie would later go on to head coach the Oshawa Generals.